 Jeffrey Martin, panoramic photographer and founder of photography site 360Cities, just created the world’s largest photo of Tokyo.
 The image 600,000 pixels wide, and it's a composite made from over 8000 photos.
 It took Jeffery two days to capture the entire scene from the Tokyo Tower's lower observatory roof using a Canon 7D DSLR and 400mm lens mounted on a Clauss Rodeon gigapixel robot.

 If you were to physically print this image at in full resolution, it would measure 50 meters by 100 meters (164 by 328 feet).
 It’s not just physically big, either: At one point, each image took up 100GB of disk space and the rig Jeffery used to put it all together had 192GB of RAM.

-Nick covers gadgets, DIY, geek culture, and future tech for TechHive.
+Nick is a freelance contributor and a former editor for TechHive and PCWorld.
 He likes puns and the color yellow.
 More by Nick Mediati

 Electroluminescense isn't new—hobbyists have toyed with the technology for a while, making everyday objects look like they came straight out of Tron.
 Paul Schnieder wants to use it to help make cycling at night a little less dangerous.

 Paul's Electroluminescent Helmet Kit, currently on Kickstarter, is based on a simple concept: It adds electroluminescent (EL) strips to the sides and back of motorcycle and bicycle helmets.
 The result not only gives your helmet that oh-so-hip sci-fi aesthetic, but it can also help increase your visibility as you ride around at night, possibly preventing you from getting hit by a car.

 Jacob Siegal spends a vast majority of his time surrounded with and invested in technology and media, so he decided he may as well start writing about it.
 You can find more of his writing at Game Rant and his topical tweets @JacobSiegal.